mmp/pbrt-v4/README.md

 The build scripts automatically attempt to find a CUDA compiler, looking in the usual places; the cmake output will indicate whether it was successful.
-It is necessary to manually set the cmake `PBRT_OPTIX7_PATH` configuration option to point at an OptiX installation.
+It is necessary to manually set the cmake `PBRT_OPTIX_PATH` configuration option to point at an OptiX installation.
 By default, the GPU shader model that pbrt targets is set automatically based on the GPU in the system.
 Alternatively, the `PBRT_GPU_SHADER_MODEL` option can be set manually